 - Paragliding, Diving, Kayaking

-The Kings Arms (under new management) provides home comforts and a warm fire when there’s a chill in the air.
+The King’s Arms (under new management) provides home comforts and a warm fire when there’s a chill in the air.
 Active visitors can unwind and ease their weary bones in good company.
-The public bar re-opened on the 19th July with food served again from 6th September.
+Now serving real ale all week.

 The environment can be wild and challenging, yet rich in diversity with flora and fauna to delight the naturalist, a haven for wildlife.
 You may even find the rare butterfly orchid if you tread carefully!